LaunchPadLab/sweet_actions_rest/README.md

 Instead, we propose a strategy where the actions themselves are classes.
 This would allow us have multiple layers of abstraction like so:

 1. **Generic Logic** (logic that applies to all apps that use SweetActions):
-- `class SweetActions::JSON::CreateAction`
+- `class SweetActionsRest::JSON::CreateAction`

 2. **Application Logic**: logic that applies to all create actions in your app:
-- `class CreateAction < SweetActions::JSON::CreateAction`
+- `class CreateAction < SweetActionsRest::JSON::CreateAction`

 3. **Resource Logic**: logic that applies to a specific resource (e.g. Events) in your app
 - `class Events::Create < CreateAction`